Mushymato/HaveMoreKids/README.md

 - `Days until Crawler`: Number of days until the baby becomes a crawler.
 Vanilla days is 14.
 - `Days until Toddler`: Number of days until the crawler becomes a toddler.
 Vanilla days is 13.
 - `Use Single Bed As Child Bed`: Allow children to sleep on single beds instead of special child beds furniture.
-- `Max Children`: Max number of children to have, if no custom kids are available for the spouse or shared.
-When the spouse has custom kids, this setting does nothing.
+- `Max Children`: Max number of children you can have (i.e. max number of children that will live in your farmhouse).
 - `Toddlers Roam on Farm`: Allow all toddlers to roam around on the farm.
 They will go outside in the morning, and return home by 1900.
 - `Per Kid Dark Shrine of Selfishness`: Override Dark Shrine of Selfishness to allow picking a specific kid.